 Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development Protection of matters of environmental significance PO1 Development protects matters of environmental significance.
 AO1.1 Development avoids significant impact on the relevant environmental values. or AO1.2 A report is prepared by an appropriately qualified person demonstrating to the satisfaction of the assessment manager, that the development site does not contain any matters of state and local environmental significance. or AO1.3 Development is located, designed and operated to mitigate significant impacts on environmental values.
 For example, a report certified by an appropriately qualified person demonstrating to the satisfaction of the assessment manager, how the proposed development mitigates impacts, including on water quality, hydrology and biological processes.
-Complies with AO1.1 Proposed development is within an existing cleared area that avoids any impact on existing vegetation and environmental values of the site.
-The entire remainder of the site's environmental values will remain as is, including an already cleared overhead powerline corridor on the lot.
-Most of the site's natural vegetation was damaged from the ex TC Jasper event.
+Complies with AO1.1 Proposed development avoids significant impact on the relevant environmental values by minimising clearing for the proposed dwelling and associated infrastructure and utilising an existing cleared area on private property that runs parallel to Banabilla Rd.
+The remainder of the lot will be retained as natural vegetation in keeping with the preservation goals of the Environmental Management zone.

-Performance outcomes Acceptable outcomes Applicant response Management of impacts on matters of environmental significance PO2 Development is located, designed and constructed to avoid significant impacts on matters of environmental significance.
-The design and layout of development minimises adverse impacts on ecologically important areas by: (a) focusing development in cleared areas to protect existing habitat; (b) utilising design to consolidate density and preserve existing habitat and native vegetation; (c) aligning new property boundaries to maintain ecologically important areas; (d) ensuring that alterations to natural landforms, hydrology and drainage patterns on the development site do not negatively affect ecologically important areas; (e) ensuring that significant fauna habitats are protected in their environmental context; and (f) incorporating measures that allow for the safe movement of fauna through the site.
-Complies with AO2 Proposed development is located in an existing cleared area utilising existing vehicle access and cleared areas of parking and manoeuvring in order to protect natural landforms and existing habitat vegetation.
-The entire remainder of the site's environmental values will remain as is, including an already cleared overhead powerline corridor on the lot.
-Most of the site's natural vegetation was damaged from the ex TC Jasper event.
-PO3 An adequate buffer to areas of state environmental significance is provided and maintained.
+Development is located, designed and constructed to avoid significant impacts on matters of environmental AO2 The design and layout of development minimises adverse impacts on ecologically important areas by: (a) focusing development in cleared areas to protect existing habitat; Complies with AO2 Proposed development will be located partially within an existing cleared and flat corridor adjacent to Banabilla Rd on the highest point of Development is located, designed and constructed to avoid significant impacts on matters of environmental The design and layout of development minimises adverse impacts on ecologically important areas by: (a) focusing development in cleared areas to protect existing habitat; Proposed development will be located partially within an existing cleared and flat corridor adjacent to Banabilla Rd on the highest point of (b) utilising design to consolidate density and preserve existing habitat and native vegetation; (c) aligning new property boundaries to maintain ecologically important areas; (d) ensuring that alterations to natural landforms, hydrology and drainage patterns on the development site do not negatively affect ecologically important areas; (e) ensuring that significant fauna habitats are protected in their environmental context; and (f) incorporating measures that allow for the safe movement of fauna through the site. the lot, with some minimal clearing, only 10m x 10m proposed, to position the dwelling amongst the existing vegetated area, minimising impacts on natural landforms, hydrology, drainage patterns, flora and fauna.
+An adequate buffer to areas of state environmental significance is provided and maintained.
 AO3.1 A buffer for an area of state environmental significance (Wetland protection area) has a minimum width of: (a) 100 metres where the area is located outside Urban areas; or (b) 50 metres where the area is located within a Urban areas. or AO3.2 A buffer for an area of state environmental significance is applied and maintained, the width of which is supported by an evaluation of environmental values, including the function and threats to matters of environmental significance.
-Not applicable The site does not include wetland protection areas.
-PO4 Wetland and wetland buffer areas are maintained, protected and restored.
+Not applicable The site does not include wetland protection areas or areas of state environmental significance.
+The proposed development achieves adequate separation from an on-site waterway and retains the remainder of the lot for native vegetation preservation.
+Wetland and wetland buffer areas are maintained, protected and restored.
 AO4.1 Native vegetation within wetlands and wetland buffer areas is retained.
-Not applicable The site does not include wetland protection areas.
+AO4.2 Not applicable The site does not include wetland protection areas.